kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ###What's Next?

+Now you can move on to deploying your package by using any variety of methods currently available.
+If you happen to be a JAMF user such as myself, be sure to check out [automated-software-deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment).

-Now you deploy your package using whatever method you see fit.
-And should you ever need to, updating your package is now as simple as installing the latest version of Firefox, changing the version number in `build-info.plist` and `remove_Firefox.sh` and re-executing `build-package.sh`.
+Should you ever need to update your package, it's now as simple as installing the latest version of Firefox, changing the version number in `build-info.plist` and `remove_Firefox.sh` and re-executing the `build-package.sh` script.